 Business Opportunity: Navigating New York’s Stringent Regulatory Requirements

-With the guidance of LCS Development (LCSD), An LCS® Company, the project’s timeline has advanced efficiently and smoothly while under tight scrutiny due to its high profile as an unconventional use of State land.
+With the guidance of LCS Development, An LCS Company, the project’s timeline has advanced efficiently and smoothly while under tight scrutiny due to its high profile as an unconventional use of state land.
 Broadview is subject to the legislation that permitted the use of the state land for this purpose, called the Enabling Act.

 The Enabling Act provides and requires among other things: